rohandevadas/Shortest-Path-Project/README.md

 -----IF USING ECLIPSE-----

-Create a Javafx file in Eclipse.
-Add package application; to the top of every file.
+Create a Javafx project in Eclipse.
+Add "package application;" to the top of every file.
 Then, run the App class.